The Crossings Park: Events

 On Saturdays from 9 am to 1 pm in May through September the Crossings holds their annual farmers market, which is one of the largest farmers' markets in the Capital Region.
 The park supervises over thirty vendors that sell items such as fresh fruit, picked flowers, and home-made items and baked goods.

 The Crossings Park is also home to marathon races that are for charity organizations.
-In 2014 there will be the "Race Against Lyme" marathon, the fourth annual "Rhino Run" which is a 5 km, and the seventh annual "Hometown Hero's 5k".
+In 2014 there was the "Race Against Lyme" marathon, the fourth annual "Rhino Run" which was a 5 km, and the seventh annual "Hometown Hero's 5k".
 In the past there have been marathons run to raise awareness and money for breast cancer and to support of the troops.

 Recreation

 In the back half of the park, away from the entrance, the Crossing holds the signature recreational center called the Rudy A. Ciccotti Center.
 The facility holds an aquatic center which includes a two-story water slide, a 25-yard lap pool, a hot tube, a water playground for the family and children, and also its lazy river.
 They offer swim classes for all ages, along with birthday parties and events alike.
-Not only do they have an aquatic center but they also have four full basketball courts, a full gym filled with free weights and machines, and lastly two running tracks that overlook the basketball courts.
-The Rudy A. Ciccotti center offers non-physical activities also such as nutrition services and massage therapy.
+They have 4 full basketball courts, a full gym filled with free weights and machines, and lastly two running tracks that overlook the basketball courts.
+The Ciccotti Center is not free and you need a paid membership to use the weights and machines.
+The Rudy A. Ciccotti center also offers non-physical activities also such as nutrition services and massage therapy.

-Also in the Crossings Park there is a full, wheelchair-accessible playground from which children tend to play on day in and day out.
+In the Crossings Park there is a full, wheelchair-accessible playground from which children tend to play on day in and day out.
 The playground is made up of four sets of swing sets, a sand pit, slides and a massive jungle gym.
-Along with the playground, there is a maze located right beside it that enables children to play in whenever they choose.
+There is a maze located right beside the playground that enables children to play in whenever they choose.